lexi-compiler/docs/index.md

 At a high level, a language semantics plugin does the following:

-1. Parses the source code into a language-specific TAST.
+1. Parses the source code into a language-specific TAST (Typed Abstract Syntax Tree).
-1. Transforms the AST into the Lexi intermediate representation.
+1. Transforms the TAST into the Lexi intermediate representation.

 One example of how a language plugin can be implemented (and how I'm currently implementing JVM languages like Kotlin and Scala):